St John's College, Portsmouth: History

 St John's College was founded in Southsea, Portsmouth in 1908 by the De La Salle brothers as an independent boys' school.
 The founding headmaster was Brother Firme of Quiévy, France.
 The Catholic De La Salle brothers supported the ethos and ideals of Saint Jean-Baptiste de La Salle, the patron saint of teachers, and the founder of the Institute of the Brothers of the Christian Schools.

 St John's moved to its second and final site in 1912.
 On 28 May 1912, Edmond Brunher, Superior General of the Order, countersigned the conveyance of Grove House (known today as the Castle) and Warleigh House.
 The college subsequently purchased other properties in its vicinity, settling the entire urban campus.
 There has been a school chapel on the site since 1913.
 St John's Gazette was founded in 1915.

-During World War One 119 pupils and staff joined the Armed Force.
+During the First World War 119 pupils and staff joined the Armed Forces.
 Twelve died in the war.
-Between 1928 and 1929 the WW1 memorial and St John Baptist De La Salle statue were both unveiled in the college grounds.
+Between 1928 and 1929 the WWI memorial and a statue of St John Baptist De La Salle were both unveiled in the college grounds.

 An application to the College of Arms for the school crest was granted in the early 1930s.
 The five pointed star represents the Lasallian Order, the position of St John's by the sea is affirmed by the six waves.

-Portsmouth was subjected to many enemy air-raids in World War Two and the college suffered extensive damage.
-During the war years the college established a sister school in Hassocks, Sussex, where boarders were evacuated away from the bombing in Southsea.
+Portsmouth was subjected to many enemy air-raids in the Second World War and the college suffered extensive damage.
+During the war the college established a sister school in Hassocks, Sussex, where boarders were evacuated away from the bombing in Southsea.
 Some 53 Johannians died in the war, including 1940–41 school captain and captain of cricket, Lieutenant Edward Fitzgerald.

 The Roll of Honour of 1914–18 had a much lengthier list added to it, and a further memorial board to the Old Johannians who lost their lives is now maintained by the school.
 Every Remembrance Day the names on the memorial are read out by the staff and pupils.

-Shortly after the war the college began to rebuild itself, and, in 1945, St John's College sixth form was founded.
+Shortly after the war the college began to rebuild itself.
+In 1945, St John's College sixth form was founded.
 The school became a Catholic direct grant grammar school under the Education Act 1944 for many years while maintaining its independent status as a member of the Association of Governing Bodies of Public Schools.
 The site continued to advance from 1958 to 1968 with the opening of the Jubilee block on the college's 50th anniversary.
 A parent-teacher association was formed in 1962.

 Following a trend set by many independent boys' schools, girls were admitted into the sixth form in 1971.
 The college did not become fully coeducational until 1996.
 In 2008, St John's celebrated its centenary.
 On 1 September 2015, the college attained full independent charitable status.
 In 2018, the college's sixth form was the highest value-added school in the Portsmouth area.